Kythonlk/.files/README.md

-# Linux Development environment Setup Script(debian).
+# Linux Development environment Setup Script(debian) / Arch Linux.

 ## Overview
 This script automates the process of setting up a Linux-based development environment.
 It installs necessary software, libraries, and tools required for software development on Linux.